antigravitypajamas/liminal-horror-character-sheet/README.md

 - The "Notes" section doesn't render the markdown in Preview mode
 - The "Notes" section doesn't scrub the input before storage

+## Resolved issues
+- Stability is no longer a required field
+- Name and Background are required fields

 ## Upcoming work
 - Clear validation messaging
 - Finishing work on Notes (e.g., XSS prevention, Preview mode, etc.)